markekraus/SentientChairsSkyrimSEMod/README.md

 ### Load Order

+I recommend using [LOOT - Load Order Optimisation Tool](https://www.nexusmods.com/skyrimspecialedition/mods/1918) as it will automatically place this mod in the correct load order.

 This mod should be placed somewhere after the [Unofficial Skyrim Special Edition Patch](https://www.nexusmods.com/skyrimspecialedition/mods/266) and before any mods that change NPC behaviors.

 Load this mod after [Immersive Citizens - AI Overhaul SE](https://www.nexusmods.com/skyrimspecialedition/mods/173) if you have it installed.
 If not, there may be some AI pathing issues near Herman Miller Stables.